What does the stroke recovery process involve?

 First, you’ll want to find a solid home therapy regimen to practice frequently – or daily, if you can.

-We recommend using FitMi home therapy to regain movement through repetitive exercises that help rewire the brain.
+You can use interactive recovery tools like FitMi home therapy to regain movement through repetitive exercises that help rewire the brain.

 If you want to bust through plateaus and see fast results, it’s one of the best home therapy options available.